 The complete Supervisory Committee must be in place before the practicum proposal can be approved.
 The Supervisory Committee Form must be completed and signed off by the student and Academic Supervisor during the first semester in which the student is enrolled in their practicum (SOCW 732).
 The practicum proposal is developed by the student with the guidance of the entire Supervisory Committee.
 However, the main responsibility for guiding the student in this task lies with the Academic Supervisor.
-The proposal must be reviewed and approved by all the members of the student's Practicum Supervisory Committee before the practicum commences.
+The proposal should be reviewed and approved by all the members of the students Practicum Supervisory Committee before the practicum commences; however, a student may be able to begin on an earlier date (with their supervisor's approval) under extenuating circumstances (i.e., the Agency is offering training prior to the practicum proposal meeting).

 The proposal serves as the initial chapters of the student's practicum report, which is written upon completion of the practicum.
 Sections normally included in the practicum proposal are as follows:

 - 1. Introduction

 - 2. Theoretical orientation

 - 3. Literature review

 - 4. Detailed description of practicum, placement agency, and learning goals and activities

-- 5. Conclusion
+- Conclusion